asterics/asterics-camerainput-eyecontrol/README.md

-# AsTeRICS Camera Mouse
+# AsTeRICS eye controlled mouse
-This folder contains a solution for a camera mouse enabling mouse control (moving mouse cursor, clicking and dragging) by head movements.
+This folder contains a solution for eye control enabling mouse control (moving mouse cursor, clicking and dragging) by eye movements.

-By moving the head up/down or left/right the mouse cursor should move accordingly.
+By moving the eyes up/down or left/right the mouse cursor should move accordingly.
 A left click is performed by dwelling (stopping movement and waiting for some time).
 To do a right, double or drag click select the respective button in the ARE GUI and move the cursor to the location where the click should be performed at.
-The mouse speed can be changed by using the slider.
-Click on the On/Off button to toggle mouse control.

 The repository is an AsTeRICS based solution using the [APE (AsTeRICS Packaging Environment)](https://github.com/asterics/AsTeRICS/wiki/AsTeRICS-Packaging-Environment-(APE)) template folder structure.